luissancar/BLEConnect/README.md

 ### Connect to komoot App
 <div style="text-align:center"><img src="assets/BLE-Connect.png" width="673" /></div>

-#### Pairing the device
-The user must pair the BLE Device with the Handset OS (Android/ iOS) first.
+### Pairing on Android (not iOS)
+Before a connection can be established, your external BLE device has to be paired (authorized) with the Android OS.
+Go to the Android Bluetooth settings and pair your device first.

+#### Komoot App
-In the next step the user user activates BLE Connect inside the komoot app settings.
+The user activates BLE Connect inside the komoot app settings.
 When doing so, the app starts advertising the komoot navigation BLE service and tells the user to start pairing via their external BLE device.
 The komoot app stops advertising once the connection to the characteristic is established.

 #### Your device / what you implement